bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 configuration file, which is usually :file:`/etc/my.cnf` on Linux.

-By default, MySQL will only allow you to insert things into the database that are smaller than 1MB.
+By default on some systems, MySQL will only allow you to insert things into the database that are smaller than 1MB.

-.. todo:: Is this still true?
-It's 16MB on Ubuntu 14.04...

 Bugzilla attachments
 may be larger than this.
 Also, Bugzilla combines all comments